RobotCopy/Adieu-Profanity-Filters/README.md

 - It works in local files.
 - Default list of profanities.

 PS.
-I don't have the resources, so I will not be able to upload it to the Chrome Store.
+It was made for personal use and I don't have the resources, so I will not be able to upload it to the Chrome Store.